HathorNetwork/python-healthcheck-lib/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [maintainer email].
+Please report unacceptable behavior to contact@hathor.network.

 ## Before You Start